rahulraopune/Snowden2.0/Argument Assessment/README.md

 **Note :**

 Keep the training and the test files in the same folder where `CA_Ex3_Argument_Assessment.ipynb` file is present.
-We are also submitting a negative keyword file, `neg_key_words.txt`, which contains all the negative keywords.
+We are also submitting a negative keyword file, `negative_words.txt`[1], which contains all the NEGATIVE opinion words (or sentiment words).
 We have used this file to check the number of negative words in the text to create features.
 Keep this file in the same folder with `.ipynb` file as well.

 After running the cell which calls the `write_file` function, `output.json` file will be generated.